Dump truck: History

-The dump truck is thought to have been first conceived in the farms of late 19th century western Europe.
+The dump truck is thought to have been first conceived in the farms of late 19th-century western Europe.
 Thornycroft developed a steam dust-cart in 1896 with a tipper mechanism.
 The first motorized dump trucks in the United States were developed by small equipment companies such as The Fruehauf Trailer Corporation, Galion Buggy Co. and Lauth-Juergens among many others around 1910.
 Hydraulic dump beds were introduced by Wood Hoist Co. shortly after.
 Such companies flourished during World War I due to massive wartime demand.
 August Fruehauf had obtained military contracts for his semi-trailer, invented in 1914 and later created the partner vehicle, the semi-truck for use in World War I. After the war, Fruehauf introduced hydraulics in his trailers.
-They offered hydraulic lift gates, hydraulic winches and a dump trailer for sales in the early 1920s.
+They offered hydraulic lift gates, hydraulic winches and a dump trailer for sale in the early 1920s.
 Fruehauf became the premier supplier of dump trailers and their famed "bathtub dump" was considered to be the best by heavy haulers, road and mining construction firms.

-Companies like Galion Buggy Co. continued to grow after the war by manufacturing a number of express bodies and some smaller dump bodies that could be easily installed on either stock or converted (heavy-duty suspension and drivetrain) Model T chassis prior to 1920.
+Companies like Galion Buggy Co. continued to grow after the war by manufacturing a number of express bodies and some smaller dump bodies that could be easily installed on either stock or converted (heavy-duty suspension and drivetrain) Model T chassis before 1920.
 Galion and Wood Mfg.
 Co. built all of the dump bodies offered by Ford on their heavy-duty AA and BB chassis during the 1930s.
 Galion (now Galion Godwin Truck Body Co.) is the oldest known truck body manufacturer still in operation today.

 The first known Canadian dump truck was developed in Saint John, New Brunswick, when Robert T. Mawhinney attached a dump box to a flatbed truck in 1920.
-The lifting device was a winch attached to a cable that fed over sheave (pulley) mounted on a mast behind the cab.
+The lifting device was a winch attached to a cable that fed over a sheave (pulley) mounted on a mast behind the cab.
 The cable was connected to the lower front end of the wooden dump box which was attached by a pivot at the back of the truck frame.
 The operator turned a crank to raise and lower the box.

 From the 1930s Euclid, International-Harvester and Mack contributed to ongoing development.
 Mack modified its existing trucks with varying success.
 In 1934 Euclid became the first manufacturer in the world to successfully produce a dedicated off-highway truck.